yfLCJCXR/AttractingContributors-Hometown/README.md

-# What's your favorite number?
+# What's your favorite AI model?
-My favorite number is 42, because it can answer everything😁
+There are many AI models, but which one you think it best?

-# List of numbers
+# List of models    Votes
-- 42
+- Gemini 2.5 Flash  x1